AmeryGration/dyad/docs/source/tutorials/tutorial_2.rst

    >>> i = dyad.stats.inclination.rvs(size=n)
    >>> omega = dyad.stats.argument_of_pericentre().rvs(size=n)

 The class :class:`dyad.TwoBody` can serve as a container for these values.
-First convert the periods to their equivalent primary-star semimajor axes.
+First convert the periods to their equivalent semimajor axes.

 .. doctest:: python